treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Make judicious use of white space and indentation to make code easier to read.
 * Store [ISO-8601][iso-8601] compliant time and date information (`YYYY-MM-DD HH:MM:SS.SSSSS`).
-* Try to use only standard SQL functions instead of vendor specific functions for reasons of portability.
 * Keep code succinct and devoid of redundant SQL—such as unnecessary quoting or parentheses or `WHERE` clauses that can otherwise be derived.
 * Include comments in SQL code where necessary.
 Use the C style opening `/*` and